RehinaPashkevych/solarSystem/README.md

 # Solar System Information Project

 Welcome to the Solar System Information Project!
 This project aims to provide a fascinating journey through our celestial neighborhood, offering a detailed exploration of planets, the Sun, and even the Moons.
+You can see the result here: https://solar-system-6dddde5ce1c0.herokuapp.com/api

 ## Getting Started

-To embark on this cosmic adventure, simply kickstart the project by running the `flaskMain.py` script.
+To embark on this cosmic adventure, simply kickstart the project by running the `app.py` script.

 ## URLs and Routes